 - Drainage netting (optional)

-Steps To Make Your Own Succulent Planter
+Steps To Make Your Own Indoor Succulent Garden

 Tip: Instead of centering your focal plant, moving it slightly off to one side sometimes adds more interest.

-While you play around with different succulent arrangements, just set the plants on top of the soil.
-This will to help you figure out the best indoor succulent garden design.
-Nothing is permanent at this point, so moving things around until you are happy with it.
+While you play around with different placements, just set the plants on top for now.
+This will to help you figure out the best design for your indoor succulent garden.

 Indoor Succulent Garden Care Tips